 It is a common practice and tradition practiced by people across Egypt and even people in other countries.
 Many believe stepping into a new building will offer a sense of power and confidence.
 This tradition can be seen engraved in the culture of even ancient Egypt as seen across all the carvings, wall images, and statues.
 It is still used by Egyptians all across the country at the moment.

-This is one of the strangest traditions in Egypt and it is mainly for housewives.
+This is one of the strangest traditions in Egypt, and it is mainly for housewives.
 It is a gasp that should be made while preparing a dish of Mulukhiya to have a tasty dish.
-It requires the person to open his mouth and make a sound as if he/she gets astonished.
-It is very strange we agree but it has been a habit that is inherited over the last centuries and a generation after another teaches that movement to the other to have a perfect result.
+It requires the person to open his mouth and make a sound as if he/she were astonished.
+Even the Egyptian culinary arts have their own traditions when making Mulykhiya, garlic is added to the pot roasting before adding the Mulukhiya and the cook inhales the smell, which gives an insight into how it tastes.

-If you are visiting any Egyptian at his/her home, just make sure to drink the whole glass of juice that is served to you especially if they have daughters as they do believe that if you didn’t finish the whole of your glass of juice that is an offense to them and that their daughters won’t get married "we will never know what is the connection" but what to say, it is really strange and interesting.
+If you are visiting any Egyptian at his/her home, just make sure to drink the whole glass of juice that is served to you especially if they have daughters as they do believe that if you don’t finish the whole of your glass of juice that is an offense to them and that their daughters won’t get married "we will never know what is the connection" but what to say, it is really strange and interesting.